 As we’ve said, it’s incredibly easy to get yourself a great podcasting setup without breaking the bank.

 In fact, we’ve put together a whole guide to the best podcasting equipment out there, so you don’t have to spend time looking.
+We also have a guide that covers the best podcast equipment under $100.
 Here are a few of our recommendations from our guide:

 The best value microphone for podcasting